bold-commerce/checkout-react-components/README.md

 ```

 ### useCountryInfo
-Returns all country, province, and postal code information for the current address.
+Takes an address as an argument and returns available countries, available provinces, and if postal codes are applicable for the selected address.

 ```javascript
 import { useCountryInfo } from '@boldcommerce/checkout-react-components';